djeada/Parallel-And-Concurrent-Programming/README.md

 ### Process vs Thread

-A program typically gets divided into:
+A program's memory allocation is often divided into:

 - Code
 - Data